 Vaseline is safe for most people to apply to their face as a moisturizer.
-But, it may also increase the risk of skin irritation and acne in those who are prone to it.
+But, it may also increase the risk of skin irritation and acne in those prone to these symptoms.

 Vaseline is a common brand name for petroleum jelly.
 It is an inexpensive skin care product that is available in most drugstores.
 Various formulations of petroleum jelly are available, but the manufacturers of Vaseline take steps to purify their product.